Optimal Discretization is Fixed-parameter Tractable: Overview

-\paragraph{Difficult constraints.} Let us now have a look what breaks down in the general picture.
+\paragraph{Difficult constraints.} Let us now have a look at what breaks down in the general picture.

 First, observe that monotonicity constraints, constraints ensuring that the lines are in the correct order, are constraints of the form $(x_i < x_{i+1})$ and $(y_i < y_{i+1})$, and thus are simple.
-To see this, observe either that the median is again a majority polymorphism for them, or that $(x_i < x_{i+1})$ can be expressed as a conjunction of constraints $(x_i \leq a) \vee (x_{i+1} > a)$ over all $a$ in the domain of $x_i$.
+To see this, observe either that the median is again a majority polymorphism for them, or that $(x_i < x_{i+1})$ can be expressed as a conjunction of constraints $(x_i \leq a) \vee (x_{i+1} > a)$ over all $a$ in the domain of $x_i$ (thus, we get an instance of a 2-CNF formula).

 Second, consider a cell $\cell$ that has all four borders from $X \cup Y$.
 This cell is actually an \opt-supercell as well, contained in a single \apx-supercell.
 Observe that, since $(X_0,Y_0)$ is a solution, this \opt-supercell will never contain both a point of $W_1$ and a point of $W_2$, regardless of the choices of the values of the borders of $\cell$ within their domains.
 Thus, we may ignore the constraints for such cells.